 Installation Guide - System Requirements for Ubuntu

 This document describes the system requirements for your cPanel & WHM installation on an Ubuntu® server.
-You can install cPanel & WHM on Ubuntu version 20.04 LTS.
+Starting in cPanel & WHM version 102, you can install cPanel & WHM on Ubuntu version 20.04 LTS.

 Before you install cPanel & WHM, make certain that your Ubuntu system meets all of our minimum requirements for new installations.

 This document lists the minimum requirements to install cPanel & WHM.
 An Ubuntu server that meets only these requirements may not function properly, especially when under a heavy load.

 You must log in to the server as the

 rootuser in order to install cPanel & WHM.
 If you do not possess

 root-level access, contact your system administrator or hosting provider for assistance.

 Each cPanel & WHM server requires its own license.
 If you do not already own a license for cPanel & WHM, you can obtain one for your server’s IP address.
 To obtain a cPanel & WHM license, visit the cPanel Store.

 You cannot transfer a single cPanel & WHM license across multiple servers.
 This action may cause cPanel, L.L.C. to lock your license.
 For more information, read our Legal Agreements documentation.

 Due to networking requirements, you cannot run an IPv6-only cPanel & WHM server.
 You must have at least one IPv4 address.